Ashish-Ghoshal/Deep_Auth/README.md

 ### Services used
 - Docker HUB for Docker image of project is stored
 - Azure App Services for deploying the applications
-- GitHub Actions for CI/CD
+- GitHub Actions for CI/ CD